Aalto-Electric-Drives/motulator/docs/source/control/control_system.rst

    :align: center
    :alt: Block diagram of the control system.

    Block diagram exemplifying the internal structure of a typical cascade control system.
-The object `ref` at the controller output should contain the sampling period `T_s` and the converter duty ratios `d_c_abc` for the carrier comparison.
+The object `ref` at the control system output should contain the sampling period `T_s` and the converter duty ratios `d_c_abc` for the carrier comparison.
 The observer does not necessarily exist in all control systems (or it can be replaced with, e.g., a phase-locked loop).

 Main Control Loop
 -----------------

-By default, discrete-time control systems run the following scheme in their main control loops:
+A template for the main control loop is available in the base class for discrete-time control systems in :class:`motulator.common.control.ControlSystem`.
+The main control loop in this template has the following steps:

 1. Get the feedback signals `fbk` for the controllers from the outputs of the continuous-time system model `mdl`.
 This step may contain first getting the measurements and then optionally computing the observer outputs (or otherwise manipulating the measured signals).
 2. Get the reference signals `ref` and compute the controller outputs based on the feedback signals `fbk`.
 Cascade control systems may contain multiple controllers, where the output of the outer controller is the reference signal for the inner controller.